pedalingcircles/pipelineagent/docs/serviceconnections.md

-# Setting up Service Principles and Service Connections
+# Setting up Service Principals and Service Connections

 Setting up and configuring a service connection with the corresponding App Registration / Service Principal along with the proper RBAC and Groups is critical to managing and governing Azure Pipelines at scale.

 # Role Based Access Control (RBAC)

 Determine what role you want to assign the service principal.
 Use the [principle of least priviledge](https://en.m.wikipedia.org/wiki/Principle_of_least_privilege).
 These roles depend on what the pipeline will be allowed to perform since they are associated and managed by the underling Service Connections.
-Leverage Groups to manage various identities including Service Principles at scale.
+Leverage Groups to manage various identities including Service Principals at scale.

 under a specific application pool.
 The following are some common things to consider: